splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 in certain countries (such as Slovakia) will still need to verify numbers before calling them.

-You are able to verify the numbers you’re calling to by following the steps under the ‘Add a Verified Caller ID via the Console Site’ section `HERE <https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-verified-outbound-caller-ID-with-Twilio>`__.
+You are able to verify the numbers you're calling to by following the steps under the ‘Add a Verified Caller ID via the Console Site' section `HERE <https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-verified-outbound-caller-ID-with-Twilio>`__.

 **Problem 2:**  **‘There is a missing configuration value.
-Please contact your administrator to fix the problem.’**
+Please contact your administrator to fix the problem.'**

 This message represents that either one of the Twilio Dependencies or Environmental variables is incorrectly configured